-- Living arrangements, including regular parenting time, birthdays and holiday custody
+- Living arrangements.
+This includes regular parenting time, birthdays, and holiday custody.

-- Transportation as kids move from one home to another or to and from after-school activities, as well as specifics about how the kids will be contacted when away from one parent
+- Transportation.
+Discuss how your kids will move from one home to another or to and from after-school activities, as well as specifics about how the kids will be contacted when away from one parent.

-- Financial responsibilities, including who is claiming the tax credit for the child as a dependent
+- Financial responsibilities.
+Talk about who is claiming the tax credit for the child as a dependent.

-- Guardianship agreements in the event of the death of a parent
+- Guardianship agreements.
+This is important in the event of the death of a parent.

-- Rules and routines that will be enforced consistently at both households, such as bed, bath, meal or homework times
+- Rules.
+Set guidelines for activities and routines that will be enforced consistently within both households, such as bed, bath, meal or homework times.

-- Relationships with friends and social activities, such as deciding when a child is old enough to go on a date
+- Relationships.
+Discuss allowances and boundaries when it comes to friends and social activities, such as deciding when a child is old enough to date.

-- A change to a parent’s living situation or a new significant other being introduced into the picture
+- Parental life changes.
+Communicate about any major changes to either parent’s living situation or a new significant other being introduced into the picture.